Welcome to the Grand Lodge of Utah Website

 The Grand Lodge of Utah was formed in 1872 and has since worked diligently toward supporting and improving our communities and in general of promoting the ancient landmarks and values of Freemasonry which have provided such a positive influence in the development of our country.
 In today′s complicated and fast world, the ancient traditions and values of Freemasonry provide a much needed source of moral strength and honest friendship among its members.

 If you would like to take a tour of our historic Salt Lake Masonic Temple, the Masonic Temple Association has scheduled public tours on Monday of each week at 11:00 AM and again at 1:00 PM.
 No reservations are required to attend these tours.
 However, remember to call (801)363-2550 on the morning of the tour to make sure it hasn't been canceled.
-To schedule tours for days and times other than those posted, please call the Masonic Temple Association at 801 363-2550 to determine if your request can be accommodated.

 Feel free to look around the site.
 If you′re a Utah Mason, you can keep track of the Utah Masonic Family Calendar, check out what's happening around the state and continue your Masonic education with the use of our on-line educational tools.